OmarShamkh/quran-search-app/README.md

 - Enter a search term or concept in the provided input field.
 - View the search results displayed on the page.

+## Improvements

+- Ensure mobile responsiveness for a better user experience.
+- Enhance error handling for clearer feedback.
+- Optimize images and styles for faster loading times.
+- Improve pagination design for usability on smaller screens.

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.

+## License

+This project is licensed under the [MIT License](LICENSE).